Personal Therapy Adoption FAQs

 Yes.
 The LifeLine Canada Foundation’s Companion Paws Personal and Assisted Therapy dog adoption program is the only and the first of its kind in Canada to place and work with Personal and Assisted Therapy Dogs.

 What are the guidelines of a Companion Paws Adoption Personal Therapy Dog?

 Some of the strict guidelines we adhere to include:

 - friendly and loving with all adults, children and animals

 We develop criteria and guidelines on an individual basis based on the needs of the new owner and dog.

 Are the dogs trained prior to placement and adoption?

-The Pre-Trained dogs are fully trained in obedience and manners prior to placement.
+The Pre-Trained dogs are pre-trained in obedience and manners prior to placement.
 Further training will be scheduled to build the bond and teach the adopter the skills training the dog has been taught.